Lewis Craig Humphrey: Newspaper career

-His fraternity Sigma Chi at Centre College announced in the Sigma Chi Quarterly an early editorial assignment for Humphrey as editor of The Cento, the Centre College newspaper.
+Humphrey was editor of The Cento, the Centre College newspaper.

 After his tenure at the Louisville Evening Post with editor and publisher Knott, Humphrey worked his way up through the ranks to become chief editor at the Louisville Herald.
-After the Herald's merger with the Louisville Post, he became associate editor of the Louisville Herald-Post, a broadsheet daily newspaper founded by its original owner, financier James Buckner Brown (1925–1930), in 1925.
-After the source of Brown's own original wealth and capital investment failed, he relinquished the company in a bankruptcy sale.
+After the Herald's merger with the Louisville Post, he became associate editor of the Louisville Herald-Post, a broadsheet daily newspaper founded by its original owner, financier James Buckner Brown, in 1925.
 After additional takeovers and bankruptcies, the Louisville Herald-Post ceased publication in 1936.
-According to their website,"The newspaper's photo morgue was then donated to the Louisville Free Public Library where it was used extensively as a research collection before being accessioned by the University of Louisville Photographic Archives in 1994."
-The University of Louisville Library's Herald-Post Collection has digitally archived the old editions of the now defunct newspaper for which Lewis Craig Humphrey was associate editor.
-Of the 31 years Lewis Craig Humphrey worked as a Louisville journalist, all but three years were spent at the old Evening Post as chief editor.
+The newspaper's photo morgue was then donated to the Louisville Free Public Library before being accessioned by the University of Louisville Photographic Archives in 1994.

 Personal life

 Humphrey married Eleanor Silliman Belknap (1876–1964), the eldest daughter of William Richardson Belknap, on December 19, 1904, at Lincliff, the home of the bride's parents.

 In 1914, he and his wife commissioned the design by Gray and Wischmeyer of their home in The Highlands.
 The house, built by the Alfred Struck Company is known as the Humphrey-McMeekin House and was placed on the National Register of Historic Places in 1983.
 The couple had two daughters and two sons.

-Humphrey contracted cancer and died on February 3, 1927, at the age of 51.
+Humphrey contracted cancer and died on February 3, 1927.
 He was buried at Louisville's Cave Hill Cemetery.